ZeyingGAO/zeyinggao.github.io/_teaching/2015-spring-teaching-2.md

 location: "Beijing, China"
 ---

-This is a description of my teaching experience as a Teaching Assistant for Intermediate Chinese at Tsinghua University, from September 2023 to January 2024.
+I worked as a Teaching Assistant for Intermediate Chinese at Tsinghua University, from September 2023 to January 2024.

 ### Responsibilities:
 - Organized Chinese oral practice sessions for international students, offering real-time feedback to enhance students’ language proficiency.